 Henry was appointed last year as defense counsel for Sandusky County and county coroner John Wukie after the Limberios family filed a lawsuit seeking a competent investigation of Jacob's death.
 Wukie had ruled it an accidental suicide.

 Sandusky County judges Barbara Ansted and John Dewey later appointed Henry as special prosecutor despite apparent conflicts in those dual roles.
 Both Ansted and Dewey have since removed themselves from the ruling appointing Henry without explaining their reasons for the appointment or their subsequent decision to abandon the ruling.

-Judge David Crawford was appointed last week to replace Dewey after he stepped aside without explanation.
+Judge Dale Crawford was appointed last week to replace Dewey after he stepped aside without explanation.
 The family had asked the Ohio Supreme Court to remove Dewey, contending his involvement was unethical.
 The family intends to ask Crawford to remove Henry from continuing as prosecutor during today's hearing.